Donate

 WHY WE DO IT

 Religion is one of the driving forces of humanity.
 Regardless of personal faith, one cannot ignore the decisive impact of religious identities on global politics.
-However, modern theories of conflict resolution are rooted in Enlightenment-era philosophy and focus on factors such as power, interests, and influence to explain conflicts (and, presumably, to resolve them).
-In most cases, religious feelings, beliefs, and identities only play a role in these theories as manifestations of the desire for power.
+However, modern conflict resolution theories are rooted in Enlightenment-era philosophy and focus on factors such as power, interests, and influence to explain conflicts (and, presumably, to resolve them).
+In most cases, religious feelings, beliefs, and identities are treated in these theories only as manifestations of the desire for power, or ignored altogether.

 Slide 1